 Disclosure: MyntBit is our platform.
 We've tried to present an honest comparison, but encourage you to evaluate all options yourself.

-We evaluated each platform across five key criteria, weighted by importance for quant interview success:
+We evaluated each platform across five key criteria, weighted by importance for quant interview success.

 Problem Quality & Realism